Mike Andronico/CNN Underscored

 The best laptops we tested

-Best laptop overall: Apple MacBook Air M3
+Best laptop: Apple MacBook Air M3

-The upgrade pick: Apple MacBook Pro M3 14-inch
+Best upgrade pick: Apple MacBook Pro M4

 That’s where we come in.
-We extensively test the latest laptops on the market from the likes of Apple, Dell and Samsung in order to help you figure out what’s actually worth spending your money on.
+We extensively test the latest laptops on the market from the likes of Apple, Dell, Microsoft and Samsung in order to help you figure out what’s actually worth spending your money on.
 Whether you’re in search of the perfect MacBook, a tricked-out gaming notebook or just something basic for your daily emails, here are our picks for the best laptops you can buy now.

 With a super-portable design, a great keyboard and display, long battery life and the fastest performance in its price range, the MacBook Air M3 is the best overall laptop for most people.